dotmake-build/command-line/docs/README.md

 If a command represents a group and not an action, you may want to show help.
 If `Run` or `RunAsync` method is missing in a command class, then by default it will show help.
-You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `InvocationContext.ShowHelp`.
+You can also manually trigger help in `Run` or `RunAsync` method of a command class via calling `CliContext.ShowHelp`.
-For testing a command, other methods `InvocationContext.ShowValues` and `InvocationContext.IsEmptyCommand` are also useful.
+For testing a command, other methods `CliContext.ShowValues` and `CliContext.IsEmptyCommand` are also useful.
 `ShowValues` shows parsed values for current command and its arguments and options.

 See below example; root command does not have a handler method so it will always show help